gioapru/gioapru.github.io/_pages/expose.md

 However, it is unlikely that the background / related work will change: unless you change your thesis completely, your topic will remain the same.

 Hence, to maximize the use of your time, I recommend to _spend a lot of effort in writing a good Background/Related Work section_!
 Doing this has the following benefits:
 * Reducing your future workload.
-You can "almost" copy-paste this entire section when you will have to write your final thesis.
+You can easily recycle this entire section when you will have to write your final thesis.
 * Allowing you to better understand the state-of-the-art.
 This will implicitly turn into a better Introduction (for the Expose, which you have to write _last_).
   * It will also implicitly provide a nice "guide" of what you will have to do during your project (e.g., maybe some paper did something similar and very well, so you can avoid doing that!
 Or, some paper did something similar but very poorly, so you can easily improve it!)
 * Assist your supervisor, who can not only see "if the student did a good job", but also fill some "knowledge gaps" that the supervisor has (remember: supervisors are humans!)